621: The Beast of Yucca Flats

 [Imitating.]
 Hee-hee-hee-hee-hee, oh, owie.

 Possibly an imitation of Pee-wee Herman, a character created by comedian Paul Reubens.
 A hyperactive man-child in a too-tight grey suit and a red bowtie, Pee-wee began as a somewhat adult-oriented stage act in The Groundlings improv comedy troupe in Los Angeles; the show was filmed for a very popular 1981 HBO special.
 Reubens then toned down the adult humor and brought Pee-wee to the big screen with Pee-wee’s Big Adventure in 1985, with Tim Burton directing.
-The movie was a hit, leading to an Emmy Award-winning children’s television series, Pee-wee’s Playhouse, which ran on CBS from 1986-1991.
+The movie was a hit, leading to an Emmy Award-winning children’s television series, Pee-wee’s Playhouse, which ran on CBS from 1986-1990.
 Another feature film, Big Top Pee-wee, was released in 1988.
-Following a scandal in 1991 (Reubens was arrested for masturbating in an adult movie theater), the show was canceled, and Reubens put the Pee-wee character on ice until 2007.
-A third movie, Pee-wee’s Big Holiday, was released on Netflix in 2016.
+Reubens later performed other roles in various movies and TV shows, but continued with the Pee-wee character, including in 2016 for the Netflix movie Pee-wee’s Big Holiday.

 What do they got, a spider monkey holding the camera?